Web Designer Salary: Your 2024 Guide

 Writing code using HTML/CSS/JavaScript or a content management system like WordPress or Drupal

-As a web designer, you may focus on creating one specific type of website, such as e-commerce websites.
-Alternatively, you might create various websites, including blogs, online stores, social media, magazines, and commercial portfolio websites.
+As a web designer, you may focus on creating one specific type of website, such as e-commerce websites, or create various website types, including blogs, online stores, social media, magazines, and commercial portfolio websites.
 As you gain more experience, you may become a specialist in a particular area of web design, which can lead to higher-profile projects with greater earning potential.

 Web designers tend to fall into one of two categories: